Databricks

 Create a Databricks SQL Warehouse for Validio.

-Create a dedicated SQL Warehouse for Validio to query data for validation.
+1. Create a dedicated SQL Warehouse for Validio to query data for validation.
 We recommend starting with a 2X-Small Warehouse and setting Auto Stop to minimum.
-If your validation needs exceed the capabilities of such SQL Warehouse, you can increase the size as needed.
+If your validation needs exceed the capabilities of this SQL Warehouse, you can increase the size.

 Add a Databricks Credential